moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 # Querying the model

 Finally done with explainations and setup! :smile:
-Let us start by creating a class with a `model` instance with accessors, and add a class side initializer method for practical reasons :
+Let us start by creating a class with a `model` instance variable, accessors, and add a class side initializer method for ease of use:

 !["Creating our class"](/img/posts/2024-04-01-transformation-first/creating-class.png)